-Summary: Energy Star is a set of optional construction practices and technologies builders can follow to upgrade a new home's energy efficiency beyond minimum code requirements.
-It is a whole-home certification that goes beyond the appliances and looks at how effectively and efficiently the home was constructed.
-There are required site visits both during construction and after completion.
+• Summary: Energy Star is a set of optional construction practices and technologies builders can follow to upgrade a new home's energy efficiency beyond minimum code requirements.
+It is a

-Sponsored By: Department of Energy
+- Sponsored By: Department of Energy - Type: Label

 What it Tells You: These homes are tested to be significantly more efficient than minimum code new construction homes.
 Energy Star homes typically have a HERS rating (see below).
 Homes achieve this level of performance through a combination of energy-efficient improvements, including,